Azure/AzureStack-QuickStart-Templates/README.md

 # Microsoft Azure Stack Quickstart Templates

-This repository contains Azure Resource Manager deployment templates that have been tested on Microsoft Azure Stack Technical Preview 2.
+This repository contains Azure Resource Manager deployment templates that have been tested on Microsoft Azure Stack TP3 Refresh.

 ## What repository?

 The primary Azure Resource Manager templates repository on GitHub is the azure-quickstart-templates.
 You can find the repository here https://github.com/Azure/azure-quickstart-templates

 Over time many GitHub users have contributed to the repository, resulting in a huge collection of more than 400 deployment templates.
 This repository is a great starting point to get a better understanding of how you can deploy various kinds of environment to Microsoft Azure.
-If you scroll through the templates in the azure-quickstart-templates repository, you will notice that there are templates that reference services (resource providers) that are not part of Microsoft Azure Stack Technical Preview 2, such as ExpressRoute or CDN.
+If you scroll through the templates in the azure-quickstart-templates repository, you will notice that there are templates that reference services (resource providers) that are not part of Microsoft Azure Stack TP3 Refresh, such as ExpressRoute or CDN.

-To ensure the successful deployment of templates to both Microsoft Azure and Microsoft Azure Stack Technical Preview 2, this temporary GitHub repository AzureStack-quickstart-templates was created.
-This repository contains samples to test your Microsoft Azure Stack Technical Preview 2 environment.
+To ensure the successful deployment of templates to both Microsoft Azure and Microsoft Azure Stack TP3 Refresh, this temporary GitHub repository AzureStack-quickstart-templates was created.
+This repository contains samples to test your Microsoft Azure Stack TP3 Refresh environment.
 Over time, some templates from this temporary repository will be moved to the azure-quickstart-templates repository and this temporary AzureStack-quickstart-templates repository will be depreacated.

 **If you want to contribute your Azure Resource Manager templates to GitHub, you should make your contribution to the azure-quickstart-templates repository.**